SpodoY/AR-VR/README.md

 ## How to play

-The objective of this game is to kill as many ork's as possible.
+The objective of this game is to kill as many ork's as possible. <br>
-    - you kill them by moving your mouse over them and pressing the left mouse button But take care whn hitting a mage you lose 10 points
+ - you kill them by moving your mouse over them and pressing the left mouse button

+But take care when hitting a mage you lose 10 points

 If you manage to hit a chest you will receive a time or score boost.